 Non-surgical management may be suitable for patients with no neurological defects and stable posterior elements 5.
 It should be noted that patients managed non-operatively need long term follow-up to ensure they do not develop any kyphotic deformity.

 Patients with any neurological deficit or unstable fracture patterns (damage to the posterior ligaments) will need surgical fixation to decompress the spinal cord and stabilize the fracture 5.
 If immobilization is impractical (large body habitus) or the patient has polytrauma, surgical management may also be indicated.

 History and etymology

-Chance fractures are named after George Quentin Chance, British radiologist, who first described it in 1948 2.
+Chance fractures are named after George Quentin Chance, a British radiologist, who first described them in 1948 2.